-As an intermediate user, I can Suspend or Resume an Activity by clicking the “power button” toggle button in the Activity Editor’s header.
+As an intermediate user, I want to Suspend or Resume an Activity.

+Implementation Notes: I do this by clicking the “power button” toggle button in the Activity Editor’s header.

-As an intermediate user, I can Delete an Activity by clicking the “X” button in the Activity Editor’s header.
+As an intermediate user, I want to Delete an Activity.

+Implementation Notes: I do this by clicking the “X” button in the Activity Editor’s header.

-As an intermediate user, I can Delete a Step in the list of Steps by clicking the X button next to its name in the list.
+As an intermediate user, I want to Delete a Step in the list of Steps.

+Implementation Notes: I do this by clicking the X button next to its name in the list.

-As an intermediate user, I can add a link to an Activity by clicking on the Links section which creates an edit box and allows me to type in or copy-paste a link.
+As an intermediate user, I want to add a link to an Activity.

+Implementation Notes: I do this by clicking on the Links section which creates an edit box and allows me to type in or copy-paste a link.

-As an intermediate user, I can remove a link by clicking on the “X” button on the left side of a link’s name.
+As an intermediate user, I want to remove a link on an Activity.

+Implementation Notes: I do this by clicking on the “X” button on the left side of a link’s name.

 Non-MVP

-As an advanced user, I can create a Shared Document on the Activity by clicking the Shared Document section, which will open a new browser tab and allow me to edit a (newly created) Google document.
+As an advanced user, I want to create a Shared Document on the Activity.

+Implementation Notes: I do this by clicking the Shared Document section, which will open a new browser tab and allow me to edit a (newly created) Google document.
 The URL for this document is saved so that clicking on Shared Document again will open the same URL.